 Our Club members make Zonta Breast Care Cushions which are delivered to the Mater Private Hospital and other hospitals for giving to women who have had breast surgery.
 The Club gratefully acknowledges the financial assistance provided by the Mater Chicks in Pink which assists our fundraising to continue with this project which sees in excess of 800 cushions made and distributed by our Club each year.
 The Club also has a regular commitment to provide Drainage Bags to the Mater Private Hospital as another example of our “hands on” service..

 The Club also provides scholarships of $750 per year over a three year period to encourage and support a Grade 12 girl from Balmoral State High School to undertake tertiary education.
 This scholarship, the Beverley Farley Zonta Scholarship, is named to recognise the contribution made to our Club by Beverley, a Club Charter Member and Past President who was Principal of Balmoral State High School.
 Club members have approved a similar scholarship to be awarded annually to a Grade 12 refugee or migrant girl student from the Yeronga State High School.
-Using a grant from the Brisbane Airport Corporation the Club has sponsored our scholarship winners to participate in the mentoring program run by QUT Women in Technology.
+This scholarship was renamed the Jill Hedley Zonta scholarship in remembrance of Jill, a long term member and Past PresIdent of our Club.

 Other local organisations who have previously received assistance from the Club include: The Brisbane Domestic Violence Service (BDVS), a women’s refuge, the Sexual Assualt Response Team at the Logan Hospital, ZigZag, the Rape and Incest Survivors Support Group and Open Haven.

 Our Club has combined with other Clubs in the Area to raise funds for Area Service Projects such as a research scholarship at the Queensland Institute of Medical Research, support of the Cervical Cancer Unit and area support for the Skin Bank.

-Our fundraising activities have included Charity Dinner Auctions, Art Shows, Antique & Collectible Fairs, Crazy Whist playing, Movie Nights, Golf Days, Cake and Slice Drives, Wine Tastings, Tivia Afternoons, Fashion Parades and various raffles/Art Unions and Sausage Sizzles and High Teas.
+Our fundraising activities have included Charity Dinner Auctions, Art Shows, Antique & Collectible Fairs, Crazy Whist playing, Movie Nights, Golf Days, Cake and Slice Drives, Wine Tastings, Tivia Afternoons and nights, Fashion Parades and various raffles/Art Unions and Sausage Sizzles and High Teas.
 The Club is registered as a Charitable Organisation under the Collections Act 1966 Registration Number CP 6519